yangsy57272/vocab-adventure/README.md

 # ✨ Vocab Adventure

-A free, kid-friendly SAT vocabulary trainer — flashcards, quizzes, pronunciation, and mistake tracking, all in one page.
+A free, kid-friendly vocabulary trainer — flashcards, quizzes, pronunciation, and mistake tracking, all in one page.
 No install, no login, no ads.

 **🔗 Try it now: [yangsy57272.github.io/vocab-adventure](https://yangsy57272.github.io/vocab-adventure/)**